ZakWinnick/rangeway-newsroom/README.md

 # Rangeway Energy Newsroom

-Official newsroom for Rangeway Energy, featuring the Rangeway design system.
+Official newsroom for Rangeway, featuring the Rangeway design system.
 Built with Jekyll and hosted on GitHub Pages.

 ## About

-The Rangeway Energy newsroom serves as the media center for Rangeway Energy, featuring:
+The Rangeway newsroom serves as the media center for Rangeway Energy, featuring:
 - Press releases
 - Case studies
 - Company blog